-If you’ve created a Revocable Living Trust or are responsible for administering one, it’s important to understand the documents that ensure everything goes according to plan.
+If you’ve created a Georgia Revocable Living Trust or are responsible for administering one, it’s important to understand the components that make the Trust work.
+Each plays a specific role in ensuring that assets are managed and distributed the way the Trust creator intended.

-- The Trust creator (often referred to as the “Settlor” or “Grantor”): This is the person who sets up the Trust, transfers assets into it, and determines the terms.
+- The Trust creator (often referred to as the “Settlor” or “Grantor”): This is the person who establishes the Trust, transfers assets into it, and determines its terms.

-- The Trustee: This person or institution is in charge of administering the Trust.
+- The Trustee: This person or institution is responsible for administering the Trust.
 The Trustee ensures that the Trust creator’s instructions are followed and manages the Trust’s assets on behalf of the beneficiaries.

 - The beneficiaries: These are the people or entities that benefit from the Trust assets.